 Belize is home to the second longest barrier reef in the world, spanning the country’s entire coastline.
 With over 70 hard coral species, 36 soft coral species, over 400 species of fish, and the occasional hammerhead or whale shark, this underwater world is one of the best places on the planet to go snorkelling or diving.
 With 185 miles of reef, 450 small islands and atolls, knowing where to start is tricky!
 Therefore our guys on the Latin America team have narrowed down the top 5 dives sites they think is worth a mention.

 For a tiny Central American country, Belize is big on adventure.
-Its awe-inspiring 185-mile long reef is the second largest in the world after the Great Barrier Reef, whilst its coral-encrusted Blue Hole is an iconic dive site.
+Its awe-inspiring 185-mile long reef is the second largest in the world after the Great Barrier Reef and its coral-encrusted Blue Hole is an iconic dive site.
 Revered for its natural beauty, this less-visited land is loaded with treasures; from ancient Mayan ruins, cave systems, lush rainforests, remote reefs and white sands.

 From our galleryView all